teebbo/iconvert/README.md

 # iConvert #
-iConvert is a currency converter application
+iConvert is a currency converter android application